 The Committee has terms of reference approved by the Board which are reviewed annually.
-A summary of the terms of reference are available on the Company's website.
+A summary of the terms of reference are available on the Group's website.
 In summary, this Committee is responsible for:

-- Reviewing and monitoring the effectiveness of the Company's systems of risk management, regulatory compliance and internal controls; - Assessing the Company's financial risks and plans for mitigating these risks; - Reviewing the Company's financial reporting process, including the financial statements, reports and announcements and the accounting policies and judgments that underline them, and making recommendations to the Board before release; - · Agreeing the internal audit plan and monitoring progress against it; - · Monitoring the statutory audit of the annual accounts; - · Recommending to the Board any proposed changes to the appointment and remuneration of the external auditor; and - · Monitoring of the independence of the external auditor and the establishment of a policy for their use for non-audit work.
+- Reviewing and monitoring the effectiveness of the Group's systems of risk management, regulatory compliance and internal controls, including the consideration of regulatory changes; - Assessing the Group's financial risks and plans for mitigating these risks; - Reviewing the Group's financial reporting process, including the financial statements, reports and announcements and the accounting policies and judgments that underline them and making recommendations to the Board before release; - Agreeing the internal audit plan and monitoring progress against it; - · Monitoring the statutory audit of the annual accounts; - · Recommending to the Board any proposed changes to the appointment and remuneration of the external auditor; and - Monitoring of the independence of the external auditor and the establishment of a policy for their use for non-audit work.

-The Committee reported to the Board on how it discharged its responsibilities during the year, including reporting on any matters in respect of which it considered that action or improvement was needed, and made recommendations as to the steps to be taken.
+The Committee reported to the Board on how it discharged its responsibilities during the year, including reporting on any matters in respect of which it considered that action or improvement was needed and made recommendations as to the steps to be taken.